 Attempts were made to obtain aerial radiolocations on all instrumented grizzly bears at least once each week during the 7-8 month period in which they were active.
-GPS collars attempted a location fix every 1-2 hours.
+GPS collars were programmed to attempt a location fix every 1-4 hours.
 Collar releases were programmed to drop in early October for retrieval.
-Expected collar life varied from 1-3 field seasons over the course of the study depending upon model of collar and programming.
+Expected collar life varied from 1-3 field seasons over the course of the study depending upon model of collar, programming, and size and age-class of the bear.
 Augmentation bears were monitored daily following release for at least the first two weeks and usually three times per week following.
 In addition, efforts were made to obtain as many ground locations as possible on all bears, usually by triangulating from a vehicle.
 Life home ranges (minimum convex polygons; Hayne 1959) were calculated for grizzly bears during the study period.
-We generated home range polygons using ArcMap 10.
+We generated home range polygons using ArcGISPro 2.3.3.